Gustav Skytte: Biography

 In 1657, Skytte hired a Dutch ship together with some of his friends.
 Out on the sea, the noblemen murdered the captain and took over the ship, which they used as a pirate ship, attacking ships in the Baltic Sea.
-One of his colleagues was his brother-in-law Gustaf Drake (1634-1684) the husband of his sister Christina Anna Skytte (1643–1677).
+One of his colleagues was his brother-in-law Gustaf Drake (1634–1684) the husband of his sister Christina Anna Skytte (1643–1677).
 They pursued this secret business from a base in Blekinge, Sweden.

+In 1661, he, and other pirates, made a successful raid on a Dutch Bojort off the coast of Bornholm.

-In 1659, Gustav Skytte married Brita Margareta Hamilton, daughter of Colonel Hugo Hamilton (c.1607-1678).
+In 1659, Gustav Skytte married Brita Margareta Hamilton, daughter of Colonel Hugo Hamilton (c.1600–1678).
 In 1662, his pirate activity was exposed.
 Christina Anna and Gustaf Drake fled the country, but Gustav Skytte was arrested and put on trial.
 He was convicted of piracy and was executed at Jönköping in 1663.